LucaReggiani/Assistant/README.md

 # Assistant

-this project has the aim to create a simple and useful assistant for the operative system.
-This is tested on Linux
+This project has the aim to create a simple and useful assistant for the operative system.
+This is tested on Linux.

 ## Packages explanation: